thzandvl/xbox-shipping/README.md

 ## Introduction
 This repo contains all the artifacts and descriptions to reproduce our prototype for an event-driven architecture with SAP S/4HANA.
 See our [blog post](https://blogs.sap.com/2021/12/09/hey-sap-where-is-my-xbox-an-insight-into-capitalizing-on-event-driven-architectures/) for the complete story.

-The screenshot and remaining descriptions will be completed over the coming days.
+The screenshots and remaining descriptions will be completed over the coming days.

 ## Setup